• View of Cliff Dwellings from the Island Trail

 NPS photo by Dallas Larsen

-It has been more than 700 years since Walnut Canyon echoed with the words and sounds of a vital pueblo community.
-The Island Trail leads you back in time, and welcomes you into the world of the people archeologists call Sinagua.
-You'll see 25 cliff dwelling rooms along the trail; more are visible across the canyon.
-Spectacular canyon scenery and plantlife.
+It has been more than 700 years since Walnut Canyon echoed with the voices and sounds of a robust pueblo community.
+Today, the Island Trail leads you back in time, and welcomes you into the world of the Native people archeologists call Sinagua.
+You'll experience 25 cliff dwelling rooms along the trail; and gaze at others visible across the canyon.

 Distance 1 mile round-trip